Explosion at Oxfordshire recycling plant after lightning strike

 The company said the strike caused one of its biogas tanks to explode at about 19:20 BST.

-It said nobody had been injured and staff were working with the emergency services to secure the site.
+It said nobody had been injured and staff were working with emergency services to secure the site.

+Six fire engines and 40 firefighters have been deployed to the plant, which processes food waste turning into biogas.

+Oxfordshire County Council said crews were using an aerial appliance and water tank as they fought the flames.

 Residents have reported power outages in Witney, Burford, Chipping Norton and Milton-under-Wychwood.